ArisenIO/arisenjsv1/README.md

   * `null|undefined` - broadcast as usual

 * **transactionHeaders** (advanced) - manually calculate transaction header.
-This may be provided so eosjs does not need to make header related API calls to nodeos.
+This may be provided so arisenjs does not need to make header related API calls to nodrsn.
 Used in environments like cold-storage.
 This callback is called for every transaction.
-Headers are documented here [eosjs-api#headers](https://github.com/EOSIO/eosjs-api/blob/HEAD/docs/index.md#headers--object).
+Headers are documented here [arisenjs-api#headers](https://github.com/ARISENIO/arisenjs-api/blob/HEAD/docs/index.md#headers--object).
   * `transactionHeaders: (expireInSeconds, callback) => {callback(null/*error*/, headers)}`

 * **logger** - default logging configuration.